LencoDigitexer/everlasting-summer-sega/README.md

 1) The SDK does not support Cyrillic.
 There have been attempts to use a common font file from the res folder, but the method is not suitable for other functions, because it uses an array of bytes instead of a string.

 solution: use a single font file from the res folder, replace all English letters with Russian letters.
-Russian Russian alphabet has 20 letters, and 33.
-13 ASCII characters of the code will have to be sacrificed for Russian letters.
+restriction: Russian alphabet consists of 33 letters, and English of 26.
+6 ASCII characters of the code will have to be sacrificed for Russian letters.
 Moreover, the letters "Ъ", "Ы", "Ь" do not need to be written twice - a small letter is enough.
 ```python
 d={
     'А':'A',